palkan/active_delivery/README.md

 ## Usage

-_Delivery_ class is used to trigger notifications.
-It describes how to notify a user (e.g. via email or via push notification or both):
+The _Delivery_ class is used to trigger notifications.
+It describes how to notify a user (e.g., via email or push notification or both):

 ```ruby
 class PostsDelivery < ActiveDelivery::Base